-In recent times, melatonin has become available as a drug and a dietary supplement.
+In recent times, melatonin has become available as a drug and a dietary supplement to Get Better Sleep.
 It appears to have some use against insomnia, jet lag, and circadian misalignment.
 Melatonin is a powerful antioxidant which can easily cross cell membranes including the blood-brain barrier.
 It has been studied for the treatment of cancer, immune disorders, cardiovascular diseases, depression, seasonal affective disorder, and sexual dysfunction; the results of most of these studies remain inconclusive.
 However, it has been shown to clearly ameliorate seasonal affective disorder and circadian misalignment, in studies by Alfred J. Lewy (OHSU) and other researchers.

 Melatonin is referred to by some biochemists and human physiologists as the master hormone, because it regulates the production of most human hormones, both paracrine and endocrine.
 In addition, melatonin, taken alone, is an immunoregulator that enhances T cell production somewhat.
 However, when melatonin is taken in conjunction with calcium, it is a very potent immunostimulator of the T cell response.
 This is the reason it is used extensively as an adjuvant in many treatment protocols.
 Because it does not have to be prescribed, and since it is in the public domain, few doctors care to publicize its advantages.
 For the same reason, few clinical trials have been done to see its effectiveness in treating various diseases, such as cancer, obesity, h.i.v. infection, and others.